|

 Getting Help With Addiction and Mental Illness

-At FHE Health, our counselors model behavioral changes that can lead to a more sober lifestyle and help those in the early stages of addition avoid some of the long-term consequences that can result.
+At FHE Health, our counselors model behavioral changes that can lead to a more sober lifestyle and help those in the early stages of addiction avoid some of the long-term consequences that can result.
 As Williams notes, drugs aren’t sustainable and he says, “I am 44, and when you get to 44, the heart can’t keep up… I have got kids.”
 This change in priorities may be a large part of how the singer has finally stayed (mostly) sober and limited his intake to legally available options such as the occasional drink and prescribed medications.

 When taken under the care of a doctor and in conjunction with the right therapy, prescription drugs can be a valuable tool to stabilize mental illness.
 About trying medication therapies, Williams shares, “I had a really weird summer.
 Just couldn’t connect with anybody, apart from my wife.
-I didn’t know how to talk to anybody, even people who are with me every day.
+I didn’t know how to talk to anybody, even people who were with me every day.
 I was isolated, in my head.
 It was troublesome and sad.
 Then I tried this antidepressant and things have changed.
 The demons are quiet.”

 When medication can quiet demons and therapy can help people know when to ask for medication or a change in their existing medications, it’s a solid tool.
 For Williams, an antidepressant worked wonders during a tough time.
 For someone else, an anti-anxiety medication might be the answer or something to help control ADHD.